 This qualification contributes to the South African aerospace industry, which impacts on the safety of people and goods for economic development.
 Learners who have achieved this qualification will contribute to reduction of risk in the aerospace industry.
-Qualifying learners that will typically embark on this qualification are Air Traffic Service Assistants (ATSA).
+Qualifying learners that will typically embark on this qualification are Air Traffic Service Assistants (ATSA) or Aerodrome controllers who wish to qualify as Area, Approach or GCA controllers.